-- Exceeds Standard (substantially exceeds requirement of standard) - Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (requires corrective action)
+Exceeds Standard (substantially exceeds requirement of standard) \boxtimes Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (requires corrective action)

 The WVRJA requires, as outlined in Policy# 3052, that all volunteers and contractors receive the required training under Standard §115.32.
-The Authority and South Central Regional Jail have ensured that the all volunteers and contractors have received, at a minimum, Module One of the staff PREA training.
+The Authority and Southwestern Regional Jail have ensured that the all volunteers and contractors have received, at a minimum, Module One of the staff PREA training.
 They are also required to pass a written test on the PREA information that has been presented.
 Volunteers and contractors are also required to receive a form of PREA training on an annual basis.
 Since the training the volunteers and contractors receive is the same as staff receives, the revisions that were made to the staff training were also incorporated in the volunteer and contractor training.
-The facility has approximately (90) volunteers which are utilized throughout the facility.
-Most of these volunteers are religious volunteers.
+Most of the volunteers at SWRJ, as with all other WVRJA facilities, are religious volunteers.